cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    spaces and supporting services to deploy and use those third-party products and services

-A more advanced platform also _composes_ these capabilities into experiences and templates fit for key scenarios like web application development or data analysis.
+A more advanced internal platform also _composes_ capabilities into experiences and templates fit for key scenarios like web application development or data analysis.
+For example, an internal developer platform includes templates for provisioning complete development environments and could serve the following use
-For example, an application developer platform can include templates for provisioning complete development environments and could serve the following use cases:
+cases:

 1. Developers of products or services can automatically request a complete development environment to support iterative research and development of new